-Kim appears in a new short video produced by WETA (PBS), called "Finding My Mother, Finding Myself," about her quest to better connect with her Vietnamese mother and understand her own heritage and, by extension, the Vietnamese experience in the Washington, DC, area.
+Kim appears in a new short video produced by WETA (PBS), called "Finding My Mother, Finding Myself" (above), about her quest to better understand her own Vietnamese heritage and, by extension, the Vietnamese experience in the Washington, DC, area.
 This is one of several events in which Kim participated to coincide with the new Ken Burns documentary on the Vietnam War.
 She also was a panelist on the companion program Vietnam in Washington (see below).

 Kim's personal essay "Mary's Rock" appears in a new anthology called Roar: True Tales of Women Warriors, now available in print on Amazon and BN.com (and in Kindle format on Amazon).
 Book sales benefit the National Network to End Domestic Violence.

 Arlington's Little Saigon

 AWP Annual Conference, Washington, D.C.